bdwilson/VIPSupportPush/README.md

 Installation & Usage
 --------------------
-It was easier for me to leverage docker to build and test this to get the correct python dependencies:
+It was easier for me to leverage docker to build and test this to get the correct python dependencies, but you could likely just make sure that you have python3 and below packages in debian or Ubuntu, if you're into Docker, see the docker instructions below.
+Tested on Debian Stretch.
-1. <code># docker pull debian</code>
-2. <code># docker run --name debian -t debian /bin/bash </code>
-3. <code># docker exec -it debian /bin/bash</code>
-4. <code># apt-get install python3 python3-pip python3-suds python3-websocket python3-urllib3 python3-requests python3-botocore git</code>
+1. <code># apt-get install python3 python3-pip python3-suds python3-websocket python3-urllib3 python3-requests python3-botocore git</code>
-5. <code># pip3 install securitas</code>
+2. <code># pip3 install securitas</code>
-6. <code># git clone https://github.com/bdwilson/VIPSupportPush; cd VIPSupportPush</code>
+3. <code># git clone https://github.com/bdwilson/VIPSupportPush; cd VIPSupportPush</code>
-7. Make sure your VIP key and cert are in this directory named <code>privateKey_nopass.pem</code> and <code>publicCert.pem</code> respectively.
+4. Make sure your VIP key and cert are in this directory named <code>privateKey_nopass.pem</code> and <code>publicCert.pem</code> respectively.
-8. Validate someone:
+5. Validate someone:
 <pre># ./pushpoll.py -u vipUserId -m "Please verify your identity by approving this request." -t "YourCompany Service Desk"
 Push Initiated for vipUserId
 Waiting for response...